Artwork Across Longmont - City of Longmont Skip to main content

 Pratt Street and 4th Avenue.

-a carved wood buffalo head is shown atop a stone pedestal with a brick wall background.
 FRONT RANGE by Chad Haspels, 2007.
 The artist has taken an otherwise lifeless tree stump and created a bison, reminiscent of the Front Range when bison may have run wild in Longmont.
 The detail of the carvings reveal the artist’s skill and experience with a chainsaw as well as the smaller tools that follow in the process of tree carving.
-This piece is installed in the Izaak Walton Clubhouse.

 NUHU by Tim Upham, 2007.
 “Nuhu” is a gathering of the tribes, and the artist envisions this piece welcoming people from all neighborhoods and cultures to this whimsical piece located in Lanyon Park.
 The steel sculpture forms an entryway into the park while creating the illusion of continuing under the ground.